-The coefficient for LABOREXP is interpreted as the marginal percent benefit for an additional year of US labor market experience, ceteris parabus, measured here as 2.6%.
+The coefficient for LABOREXP is interpreted as the marginal percentage benefit for an additional year of US labor market experience, ceteris parabus, measured here as 2.6%.
 I pay more attention to the education and experience variables later on, when I relax the ceteris parabus assumption.

-AGE and AGE2 are both included to allow age to have a quadratic effect on earnings.
+AGE and AGE were included together to allow age to have a quadratic effect on earnings.
 Partially differentiating the regression equation with respect to age shows that an additional year of age increases earnings by (5.98 - .159 AGE)%.
 Age positively affects income through age 37, after which it negatively affects income.
 This is a somewhat lower age than might be reasonably expected.
-I attribute this to the relative youth of the Mexican immigrant cohort.
+I attribute English Language Deficiency and the Wage Rates of Mexican Immigrants